ingresso-group/slate/source/includes/_intro.md

 * Can / should we tidy up the URLs: get rid of "json_", ".exe" and "cgi-bin"?
 * What about versioning?
 Should we build this in now for when we need to make breaking changes in future?
-* Get rid of json_event_info if redundant?
-* Should we use HTTP authentication?
-* Should we have the concept of a venue with an ID? (when the venue is enforced)
+* Replace seatprice and surcharge with face_value and booking_fee?
+* The Python wrapper is simplifying a number of concepts from the API.
+We need to be consistent across JSON API and the wrappers - if a concept is too complex we should simplify everywhere.
+Eg the python is using positive flags everywhere rather than negative sometimes eg has_no_perfs.
+* Merge images and video into media.
+Can we also reduce the number of fields returned for each media instance?
+* Matt to rerun examples now that bit masks are replaced
+* Any reason not to use a single req_media rather than requesting individual items?
+Should we simplify the attributes returned eg just return the URL and is_secure rather than splitting up the URL into components and listing http and https variants.
 * Use a test API server or some form of rate limiting for particular users?
 Would allow us to give open access without worrying about someone hammering our main API server.
 * A reporting API would be useful - our internal reporting apps should also use this
+* Should we be more restful eg /events/25DR to get detail by event ID ?
+* event_type is one of `simple_ticket`, `hotel_room` or `misc_item`.
+Do we have any hotel_rooms or misc_items currently?
+If not should we hide this from the API consumer?
+* Should we use HTTP authentication?
+* Should we have the concept of a venue with an ID? (when the venue is enforced)

 # Introduction